mikiburgess/MP3-Honey-Bee/README.md

 In addition to flash messages, every failed operation will be logged in the database for later review.

 - Application Exceptions
 When an exception is raised by the application an error page will be displayed including details of the error that occurred.
-This is included to
+This is included to ensure the application doesn't 'crash' but informs the user of events that have occurred.
+In order to handle such exceptions the site will employ the [Flash errorhandler endpoint](https://flask.palletsprojects.com/en/2.3.x/errorhandling/ "Flash Error Handling").

 - Out of Scope Functionality
 Until all future functionality is completed, some elements of the site will not be active.
 Although these are outside the scope of this project, these may cause an issue to visitors of the initial site.
 As such, where a page is not yet available in the site the page `placeholder.html` will inform the visitor that the functionality has not yet been implemented.